skills/migrate-ado-repository/.github/steps/1-step.md

     style D fill:#bc4c00,color:#ffffff
 ```

 To practice migrating from Azure DevOps to GitHub, you need a realistic source environment.
+In this exercise, you'll learn to use [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer/understanding-github-enterprise-importer/about-github-enterprise-importer), GitHub's official migration tool that provides high-fidelity migrations while preserving Git history and metadata.
 We will ask you to use a Personal Access Token to authenticate with Azure DevOps and the provided script that will automatically build a complete project environment.

 This approach simulates real-world migration scenarios where you have existing Azure DevOps projects with: